ebi-ait/hca-ebi-wrangler-central/docs/SOPs/archiving_SOP.md

    ```

 Note: Please make sure the `batch_file_archiver.py` is pointing to the latest version of the File Archiver.
 (See details [Using the file archiver service](### Using the file archiver service) on how to check latest version)
-If not please update the file in github to point to the new version.
+If not please update this file in GitHub to point it to use the new version.

 #### Using Wrangler EC2

-If no BAM conversion is required you can use the wrangler EC2 as follows:
+If no BAM conversion is required, you can use the wrangler EC2 as follows:

 1. Send info file to EC2 home directory